daryllxd/lifelong-learning/programming/ruby/design/nil.md

 As soon as we return `nil` once, any other method that calls it becomes unfriendly.

-## Alternatives
+## Null Object Pattern

 Null Object: "I'm going to create the idea of an object without not having a price."
 We can actually create something like "UnsentPrice" or "FreeItem" to not just say it is a Null Object but to specify the reason why it doesn't have a price.
-Ex: Guest accounts, it's not a `NullUser`, it's a `GuestUser`.
+Ex: Guest accounts, it's not a `NullUser`, it's a `Guest`.

 We want to have this: